Ordering Information

 C Change to OFC parameters (stocking policy) or to sales history.

-The following fields appear on the Ordering Parameters section of the Ordering Information screen:
+Fields on the Ordering Parameters section of the Ordering Information screen are:

 Ordering Parameters